 Pershing Square is also a quick walk to the Grand Central Market where you can find an array of multicultural food vendors and enjoy a yummy and affordable lunch.
 It’s easy to take the subway downtown.
 The Red Line stops at Pershing Square so there’s no need to worry about parking.

 More Ice Skating in Los Angeles

 We may not have snow but we have plenty of ice rinks dressed up for the holidays.
-In addition to Pershing Square, you may want to try LA Kings Holiday Ice at LA Live, Westfield Topanga, Ice at Santa Monica, True North Ice Rink at The Queen Mary in Long Beach, Westfield Santa Anita, and The Rink, in Downtown Burbank.
+In addition to Pershing Square, you may want to try LA Kings Holiday Ice at LA Live, Westfield Topanga, Ice at Santa Monica, and The Rink, in Downtown Burbank.

 Union Station Holiday Lights Display – Olvera Street

-The iconic Union Station in Downtown Los Angeles features a luminous Holiday Light display and a month-long series of concerts with various activities such as sing-a-longs, a holiday market, dance parties and more.
+The iconic Union Station in Downtown Los Angeles features a luminous Holiday Light display and a month-long series of concerts with various activities such as a holiday festival & artisan market, dance parties, and more.
 To see what’s happening at the station click here.

 It’s directly across the street from Olvera Street and El Pueblo Historical Monument.
 The merchants there put on nine-consecutive evenings of Posada processions.
 Posada means “inn” in Spanish and is a reenactment of Mary and Joseph’s search for a place to stay.
 You’ll listen to traditional songs, festive music, and see colorful costumes.
 Afterward, enjoy traditional Mexican food like sweet bread and champurrado.

 Be amazed by the Los Angeles Zoo Lights